awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-application-documents.md

 ## Input and output chaining<a name="document-chaining"></a>

-The AWSTOE configuration management application provides a feature for chaining inputs and outputs by writing references in the following formats:
+The AWS TOE configuration management application provides a feature for chaining inputs and outputs by writing references in the following formats:

 `{{ phase_name.step_name.inputs/outputs.variable }}`